 The next step will be to test a greater number of varieties from different states to identify those with higher potential for producing glyceollins and then work with breeders to examine the genetic pathways through which this occurs.

 “We have a lab-scale process, but we need to scale it up to show its feasibility,” Karki said, noting that testing to make sure the process was repeatable involved up to 100 beans.
 The new POET Bioproducts Institute in the Research Park at SDSU will play an integral role in scaling up this technology.
 The facility should be completed by summer 2023.

 “The use of naturally-occurring compounds to replace antibiotics could be a game-changer in the animal production industry.
 Through the POET Bioproducts Institute, researchers can collaborate with industry partners to bring promising bioprocessing technologies such as this to the marketplace,” said Distinguished Professor Bill Gibbons, associate dean for research for the College of Agriculture, Food and Environmental Sciences and director of the South Dakota Agricultural Experiment Station.

 “Production of glyceollins is better when soybeans are dehulled, but we need to keep the endosperm intact for seed to germinate,” she continued.
 “Commercial dehulling equipment can crack the soybeans, so we need to custom design a machine that can remove the hulls without disrupting the endosperm.”

-Furthermore, understanding the metabolic pathways through which soybeans divert energy to producing glyceollins will help scientists manipulate those pathways to increase production of the antimicrobial compound.
+Furthermore, understanding the metabolic pathways through which soybeans divert energy to produce glyceollins will help scientists manipulate those pathways to increase production of the antimicrobial compound.

 “Soybeans are one of the largest commodities in the animal and human nutrition market,” Karki said.
-If soybeans rich in glyceollins can provide health benefits to animals, they may also have potential for improving human health.
+If soybeans rich in glyceollins can provide health benefits to animals, they may also have the potential to improve human health.